 2017 was an amazing year for cryptocurrencies.
 Bitcoin’s value jumped from $1,000 to $19,000.
 Other coins enjoyed an even more impressive and jaw-dropping price increases.
 As more people invested money into the cryptocurrency market, more stories of cryptocurrency millionaires circulated the web.
 It’s not hard to imagine how people were able to hit the big jackpot, particularly those who have realized the potential of Bitcoin since its early years.

 It might sound too optimistic for society to turn into a completely crypto-only system.
 However, those who have invested in this space before it garnered mainstream media attention may know better.
 In fact, plenty of lessons can be learned from some of the cryptocurrency millionaires.
-These tips can help both day traders who use trading software like Bitcoin Code as well as long-term holders.
+These tips can help both day traders who use trading software as well as long-term holders.

 One interesting success story involves Jeremy Gardner, a self-made millionaire who is now considered by many as a visionary investor.
 He has spent the past few years mastering crypto assets and blockchain technology.
 In 2013, he invested in his first coins after the controversial Silk Road came down.
 Jeremy has since created Augur, a blockchain-based market forecasting tool.

 Kristoffer Koch is another cryptocurrency millionaire whose store is both funny and inspiring.
 He first heard about Bitcoin in 2009 and purchased thousands of coins.
 But not much was going on in the crypto space back then, causing Kristoffer to completely forget about his digital assets.
 When Bitcoin gained mainstream media attention in 2013, he remembered his Bitcoin investment, which was worth $886,000 at the time.
 According to Koch, he withdrew about one-fifth of his holdings.
 But the lesson is to invest in the coins you believe in and forget about it.